jamiebradford123/rose-and-crown-fc/README.md

 - __Gallery__

- - The gallery will provide the user with supporting images to see what the meet ups look like.
+ - The gallery will provide the user with supporting images to see what playing for the club looks like.
- - This section is valuable to the user as they will be able to easily identify the types of events the organisation puts together.

 ![Gallery](https://github.com/lucyrush/readme-template/blob/master/media/love_running_gallery.png)

-For some/all of your features, you may choose to reference the specific project files that implement them.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement

-- Another feature idea
+- Add club photos

+- A fixtures and results page which updates with the latest scores so users can see how the team is performing

 ## Testing